Anish-Tripathi/FlashFeed/README.md

 ### 3️⃣ Add Your News API Key

 1. Sign up at [https://newsapi.org](https://newsapi.org) and get your API key.
-2. Inside the project directory, open the `script.js` or `config.js` file (depending on your structure).
+2. Inside the project directory, open the `js/NewsFeedWeb.js` file.
-3. Replace the placeholder with your key:
+3. Replace the demo key with your key:

 ```javascript
 const API_KEY = "YOUR_NEWS_API_KEY_HERE";